Lawdy, we's havin' company coming over today, and I've hardly even straightened up the place.

 I was out at a show recently with a friend who is in a band, much more famous than ours, and someone walked right up to her and started flashing pictures at her while she was trying to watch the band play and it was terrible.
 She was polite about it but very uncomfortable and I kinda got protective and red-assed about it.
 The guy doing it was completely oblivious to how he had really violated her space and she ended up leaving the show because she couldn’t enjoy the show anymore.

-PH: It was a wedding present.
+BD: Where did the Gibson Les Paul Goldtops come from?
+Is there a story there?PH: It was a wedding present.
 I’ve been told the guitar has a history but I’ve yet to hear what it is exactly.
 Hopefully I’ll find out one of these days.
 I named it Estelle, after Estelle Axton (co-owner of Stax Records in the 60s).

 BD: Will we ever hear some Neff-created songs?
-Gonzalez-created songs?
+Gonzalez-created songs?PH:

-PH: Neff was working on an instrumental solo album when he joined our band.
-I really hope he gets a chance to finish it at some point because it was really cool but I think time has been a huge factor.
 Jay writes really cool songs and hopefully he’ll have some side thing going also.
 As for the band, who ever knows what will happen.
 I write a lot and our albums usually run long anyway so that’s something to keep in mind, but if anyone writes a song that seems to fit perfect on an album we’re working on, I would be all for it.
 The point isn’t who wrote what but that all the songs are great and all fit together in the right way to make it a better album.

-PH: Creatively, we work as a democracy.
+BD: How do decisions get made in the band?PH: Creatively, we work as a democracy.
 I always want everyone’s input and everyone has their specialties within the band, the things they run with, but all big decisions get aired and voted on.
 Really big decisions require a unanimous consensus.
 If we’re making an album and there is a disagreement that doesn’t get resolved between us, Barbe can step in and be the voice of reason.
 That doesn’t have to happen very often (although we ALWAYS welcome his input about everything in the studio), but it has happened, especially during our more controversial or contentious times.

 On the business end, we have management and agents and publicists who do their job and I respect what they do (and are generally glad not to be doing it myself anymore).
 We have final say so and I wouldn’t want a manager that didn’t respect and value our opinions, but I try to let them do their jobs as much as possible.

-PH: I actually like talking about songs and writing.
+BD: Finish this sentence.
+“So many interviewers ask the same questions over and over.
+Just one time, I wish an interviewer would ask… .”PH: I actually like talking about songs and writing.
 Most songwriters I know, including the other ones in my band (past and present) seem to abhor such things and I know it’s considered uncool to talk about your songs but to me they inhabit their own world and I like visiting that world by any means I can and sometimes discussing them enlightens me to meanings I wasn’t aware of.
 I guess that sounds weird, but I am kinda weird so that’s ok I guess.

-BD: Is there anything you would like to ask me?
+BD: Is there anything you would like to ask me?PH: When are you going to write a book?

 BD: I guess after I retire.
 I’ve always had a vision of myself as an eccentric, old southern lady, wearing a horrendously gaudy caftan, sitting on my wrap-around front porch with a glass of iced tea – beads of water running down the side – wearing my kooky old-lady glasses and hammering out darkly comic tales of my childhood growing up in Mississippi.
 Maybe if I work really hard, I’ll be selected to be an authorized biographer for the Drive-By Truckers.
-We’ll have to wait and see.
+We’ll have to wait and see._______

-Beth and Patterson - Tuscaloosa, AL
+Beth and Patterson - Tuscaloosa, AL_______

 You can always catch Beth on the front row.